LimeSlime888/...network/rules.md

 # 0. global rules
 the following apply to the canvas of ...world, and the shared chat and canvas of ...network.
-1. be nice :3
 ## 0.1. code of conduct
-1. you MUST NOT communicate with the intention to cause emotional strain
-2. you MUST NOT promote or engage in harassment
-	1. you MUST NOT promote violence, especially in discrimination towards a group of people
+1. you MUST act in respect towards all users of the ...network.
-3. you MUST NOT attempt to impersonate a user
-4. you MUST NOT threaten a user with violence or other actions intended to cause harm
+    1. you MUST NOT threaten a user with violence or other actions intended to cause harm
+2. you MUST NOT attempt to impersonate a user
+    1. this does not include satirisation of a user via imitation, however you must indicate clearly that you are not the original user.
-5. you MUST NOT promote or normalise self-harm, pedophilia, or zoophilia
+3. you MUST NOT promote or normalise self-harm, pedophilia, or zoophilia
-6. you MUST NOT promote or engage in financial scams or fraud
+4. you MUST NOT promote or engage in financial scams or fraud
-7. you MUST NOT link personally identifying information to a user if they intend to keep the information private. this includes, but is not limited to:
+5. you MUST NOT link personally identifying information to a user if they intend to keep the information private. this includes, but is not limited to:
     1. area of residence, when specified more precisely than country
     2. legal name
     3. date of birth or age, when specified more precisely than 1 year
     4. place of birth, when specified more precisely than country
-8. violations of 0.1.1~5 SHOULD be handled by informing the perpetrator of their violation and to take steps to avoid violation
+6. violations of 0.1.1~5 SHOULD be handled by informing the perpetrator of their violation and to take steps to avoid violation
-9. violations of 0.1.5~7 MUST be handled by deleting the violating content as soon as possible
+7. violations of 0.1.3~5 MUST be handled by deleting the violating content as soon as possible
-10. if a person is known to have violated 0.1.1~7, they MAY be punished under an Operator's discretion
+8. if a person is known to have violated 0.1.1~5, they MAY be punished under an Operator's discretion.
 # 1. the chat
 the following apply to the shared chat of ...network.
+## 1.1. spam
+1. you MUST NOT send repeated redundant or meaningless text
 # 2. the canvas
 the following apply to the canvas of [/...world](https://owot.me/...world) and the canvas of [/...network](https://owot.me/...network).
 ## 2.0. dictionary